Affiliation No: IA702, 94883

 It involves using technology to supplement or enhance the traditional methods of downfall which presents a better interface to the human learner.

-The hybrid learning program enables the students to use computers and smartphones, interact with the teachers and fellow students, and get both, live and virtual feedback.
+The hybrid learning program enables the learners to use computers and smartphones, interact with the facilitators and fellow learners, and get both, live and virtual feedback.
 Elements of hybrid learning are as follows

-- Flexible Scheduling: A benefit for students is to allow them to determine their own time and how they desire to spend it learning.
+• Flexible Scheduling: A benefit for learners is to allow them to determine their own time and how they desire to spend it learning.

 Why Should Hybrid Learning be Preferred?

 Hybrid learning has flexibility as one of its core strengths.
-Students can attend classes online as well as in the classroom.
+Learners can attend classes online as well as in the classroom.

-Tutor does not need to meet his/her students physically thus, students can make it through all their courses online since they will be provided with all the materials they require at any time they need them.
+Tutor does not need to meet his/her learners physically thus, learners can make it through all their courses online since they will be provided with all the materials they require at any time they need them.

 By understanding each student’s learning style and pace, Hybrid learning provides personalised education.
 Online platforms have adaptive learning technologies that meet the specific needs of each student.